SciML/DiffEqFlux.jl/docs/src/examples/mnist_neural_ode.md

 ### Training Parameters

-Once we have our model, we can train our neural network by backpropagation using `Flux.train!`.
+Once we have our model, we can train our neural network by backpropagation using `Lux.train!`.
 This function requires **Loss**, **Optimizer** and **Callback** functions.

 #### Loss